Dr. Marcelle M. Willock, MD, Faculty Development & Diversity Program

 Faculty from Under-Represented Racial and Ethnic Groups* (URG) at BUMC

-- Participants commit to actively participate in at least 8 of the 10 sessions
+- Participants commit to actively participate in at least 8 of the 10 in-person sessions

 - Meet with Angelique Harris 2x per year for writing coaching

 - Meet with Sheila Chapman 2x per year for individual development planning

 - Meet with Emelia Benjamin 1x per year for CV consultation

 - Meet with senior mentor 2x per year